 3 Ways to Get Hotel Deals

 Sure, you can get low hotel rates by shopping around on several websites.
 But if you're the type of traveler who's willing to spend a bit more time for greater savings, there are other ways to get better deals.
 These three hotel booking methods take some time and effort, but you'll gain access to exclusive hotel rates.
-(See also: How to Book an Amazing Cheap Travel Package)
+(See also: Best Travel Rewards Credit Cards)

 As the name suggests, a flash sale has a time limit, so you'll have to make up your mind quickly.
 Depending on the deal, the flash sale may only last for a couple of hours, although some flash sale deals remain available for a few days.